Vegan Sandwich Fillings

 Suggestion: with mixed cabbage

-Cook and leave to cool and serve with various fillings and sauces
+Cook and leave to cool and serve with various fillings and sauces or buy ones designed to be eaten cold.

 As slices or sliced roasts – cold served with salad